s26435/RSA/README.md

 - `crypto/rand` for generating random prime numbers.
 - `encoding/base64` for encoding and decoding the encrypted message.
 - `math/big` for handling large integer calculations.
+- `bufio` for reading input from files and standard input.
+- `flag` for command-line flag parsing.
+- `os` for handling file operations.

 ## Functions